By Verónica FerrariPublished on

 About the OEWG and this session

-APC is currently participating in the fifth substantive session of the UN Open-ended Working Group on developments in the field of ICT in the context of international security (OEWG), taking place from 24 to 28 July 2023 at the UN headquarters in New York.
+The fourth substantive session of the UN Open-ended Working Group on developments in the field of information and telecommunications in the context of international security 2021-2025 (OEWG II) will take place this week, from 6 to 10 March, in-person in New York.

-The OEWG, where all UN member states are invited to participate, is tasked with discussing responsible state behaviour in cyberspace, further development of rules, norms and principles, cyber threats, cooperative measures, cyber capacity building, and the application of international law to ICT use, among other issues.
+The OEWG deals specifically with “international” security, threats and attacks that are linked to conflict or even tension between states.
+The group is tasked with discussing responsible state behaviour in cyberspace, possible further development of rules, norms and principles around this topic, existing and emerging cyber threats, cooperative measures to address them, cyber capacity building, and how international law applies to the use of information and communications technologies (ICTs), among other issues.

 Our focus at this session

-During this session, APC will continue to advocate for our priorities for the 2021-2025 OEWG.
-We will emphasise the need for a human rights-based approach to the work of the OEWG, placing people at the centre and ensuring trust and security in networks and devices that enhance human security.
+APC will continue emphasising the need for a human rights-based approach to the work of the OEWG, which means putting people at the centre and ensuring that there is trust and security in networks and devices that reinforce, rather than threaten, human security.

-APC will advocate for concrete measures through which states can realise these principles, such as committing to a more open, inclusive, diverse and participatory OEWG, for example, through an inclusive, action-oriented mechanism to help states achieve these goals.
+APC will be advocating for concrete ways in which states could realise some of these principles, such as committing to a more open, inclusive, diverse and participatory OEWG and supporting the proposal of an inclusive, action-oriented UN Cyber Programme of Action to help states to achieve these goals.

-More info on the OEWG, the draft programme for the Fifth Substantive Session, side events, and reference documents and statements can be accessed at the OEWG website.
+More info on the OEWG, the draft programme for the Fourth Substantive Session, side events, and reference documents and statements can be accessed at the OEWG website.
 The meeting will be in person and will be streamed at UN WebTV.
-You also can follow the discussions on Twitter at #UNCyberOEWG.
+You can also follow the discussions on Twitter at #UNCyberOEWG.